roschwartz79/my-notes/kafka-notes.md

 Kafka was created to address data pipeline issues.
 It is so flexible and powerful it can be used for so many different applications.

+## Setting up Kafka

+To use Kafka we need a few things
+- Java: Kafka is a java application
+- Zookeeper: Kafka uses zookeeper to store metadata about the kafka cluster as well as consume client details.

+Setting up Zookeeper is a process.
+See chapter 2 of the O'Reilly Book for more details.
+However, we need a Zookeeper instance running on port 2181 and a Kafka Broker running in order to get started.
+Once these are both up and running, we can test it out.
+`/usr/local/kafka/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test`

+and

+`/usr/local/kafka/bin/kafka-topics.sh --zookeeper localhost:2181 --describe --topic test`

+We should be able to see that our topic is up and running now.
+We named it test, how fitting.
+There is also 1 partition... more on that later.
+Now lets produce a message to the test topic.

+`/usr/local/kafka/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test`

+And... consume that message!

+`/usr/local/kafka/bin/kafka-console-consumer.sh --topic test --from-beginning --bootstrap-server localhost:9092`

+We can see our messages!
+Note that the --zookeeper flag has been replaced by --bootstrap-server.
+Woohoo!

+### Broker Config

+There are lots of config params when we deploy kafka for any environment other than a standalone broker on a ingle server, which won't be the case everytime.
+The config options are:
+- Broker.ID: Every broker must have an int id, and it must be unique within each cluster.
+- Port: The example config uses 9092, it can be set to any available port by changing this param.
+- Zookeeper.connect: The location or storing the broker metadata is set using this param
+- Log.dirs Since kafka persists all messages to disk the log segments are stored in the directories specified in the log.dirs config.
+- Num.recovery.threads.per.data.dir: Kafka uses a configurable pool of threads for handling log segments.
+It is used when starting, after a failure and when shutting down.
+By default one thread per log dir is used, but this can be changed.
+You can parallelize operations and recover from an unclean shutdown much quicker.
+- Auto.create.topics.enable: The default config spcifies the broker should automatically create a topic under the the circumstances when a producer starts writing to the topic, a consumer starts reading and when any client requests metadata.
+This might be undesireable though and can make topic creation explicit by setting this to false.

+There are topic defaults that are important that can be set on a topic by topic basis.
+- Num.partitions: Default is 1
+  - How to choose the Num of partitions?
+    - What is the throughput
+    - What is the max throughput needed
+    - Adding partitions can sometimes be very tricky
+    - Avoid overestimating
+- Log.retention.ms: How long to retain messages in Millis.
+Default is 1 week (Similar to log.retention.minutes and log.retention.hours)
+- Log.retention.bytes: Another way to expire messages is based on the number of bytes contained.
+- Log.segment.bytes: The size of each log segment.
+When this max is reached the segment is closed and a new log is opened.
+- Log.segmet.ms: the amount of time until a log is closed and new one opened.

+### Hardware selection

+This doesn't apply to me as much as it might others, but still cool stuff as an EE!

+The bottom line is that Kafka will run without issue on any system, until performance becomes an issue.
+Factors to take into account:
+- Disk throughout
+- Disk Capacity
+- Memory
+- Networking
+- CPU

+kafka can be used in the cloud, such as with AWS.
+Here you can pick all your parameters, data retention is a good place to start.
+In AWS... the m4 and r3 instance types are a common choice as m4 allows for greater retention periods and r3 will have better throughput but will limit the amount of data retained.

+A single kafka server works great for local dev work or poc systems but there will be significant benefits to having multiple borkers configured as a cluster.
+An even bigger benefit is that you can scale the load across multiple servers.

+Zookeeper stores metadata info about the brokers topics and partitions... and therefore we can have 1 zookeeper cluster for a single kafka cluster.
+There are lots of other concerns with getting kafka running for a production environment, but that is not applicable right now.
+A brief foundation of this info is good for now!

 ## Kafka Producers

+There is a native kafka client that ships with Kafka, and you can use many developed clients with lots of different programming languages.

+To produce a message we start by creating a ProducerRecord.
+This ust include the Topic and Value and we optionally can add a partition and key specification.
+The first thing the producer will do is serialize the key and value objects to byte arrays to be sent over the network.
+Then the data is sent to the partitioner.
+If we specified a partition then the partitioner doesn't do anything and returns the partition we said.
+If we didn't then the partitioner will pick a partition and adds the record to the batch of recrods that will be sent to the topic and partition.
+When the broker receives the messages it sends a response back- if successful it return a RecordMetadata object with the topic partition and offset of the record in the partition it was written to.
+If it failed it will return an error message, it may retry to send the message before giving up.